 As we mentioned, we prefer the electric toothbrush.
 According to studies by the Cochrane Oral Health Group, electric toothbrushes reduce plaque 21% more effectively than manual brushes.
 When purchasing your electric toothbrush choose a round, oscillating head.
 They are the most effective at reducing the risk for gingivitis and removing plaque.
-Even better, an electric toothbrush with a pressure alarm and two-minute timer will provide you with the right length of brushing time in hand with the proper brushing technique.
+Even better, an electric toothbrush with a pressure alarm and a two-minute timer will provide you with the right length of brushing time in hand with the proper brushing technique.

 Bad breath can be more common as you age for a number of reasons, but mouthwash is great for helping keep your breath fresh.
 Look for mouthwashes containing the following:

 - Chlorine dioxide